Merging stellar-mass binary black holes

 \subsubsection{A team effort: combining multiple interactions}

 Of course, the channels outlined above need not be distinct, and the same binary may have benefited from multiple types of interaction while en route to coalescence.
-Black holes brought together by dynamical interaction in globular clusters may be part of mass-transferring binaries earlier in their evolutionary histories.
+New studies are now attempting to consistently combine stellar and binary evolution and dynamics at comparable levels of fidelity \citep[e.g.,][]{Santoliquido:2020}.
+Black holes brought together by dynamical interaction in stellar clusters may be part of mass-transferring binaries earlier in their evolutionary histories.
 Mass-transferring binaries that are too wide at the end of binary evolution to merge in the age of the Universe may be helped along by subsequent dynamical encounters \citep[e.g.,][]{Belczynski:2014VMS}.
 The more massive star in an isolated binary may evolve chemically homogeneously, while its less massive companion expands and donates mass \citep{Marchant:2017}.

-Hierarchical triple systems, with a tight inner binary and a third companion on a wider outer orbit are a particularly promising combination of the isolated evolution and dynamical formation channels.
-A significant fraction of massive stars appear to be born in triples and higher multiplicity systems \citep{DucheneKraus:2013}.
-Triples may also be formed dynamically through binary--binary scatterings \citep{MillerHamilton:2002b}.
+Hierarchical triple systems, with a tight inner binary and a third companion on a wider outer orbit, are a particularly promising combination of the isolated evolution and dynamical formation channels.
+A significant fraction of massive stars appear to be born in triples and higher multiplicity systems \citep{DucheneKraus:2013, Tokovinin:2021}.
+Triples may also be formed dynamically through binary--binary scatterings \citep{MillerHamilton:2002b, Trani:2021}.
 Massive black holes in galactic nuclei --- or intermediate-mass black holes in globular clusters --- may also act as effective triple companions.